JustSkiv/rsync-server/README.md

 Status: work in progress

 A `rsyncd`/`sshd` server in Docker for testing rsync.
+This container will clear his `/data` folder before stop.

 Warning!
-This container should be used only for test purposes!
+This container should be used only for testing purposes!
+Do not use it in production!

 ### tl;dr